£0

-Start Date: Wed 8th Oct – 14:00 meet at hotel.
+Start Date: Sun 1st Nov - 14:00 meet at hotel.

 Group size Max 4

-Accommodation included for 4 nights, from Wed – Sun.
+Accommodation included for 4 nights, from Sun - Thurs.

 Join me, Ian Middleton, for a 5-day, 4-night photography workshop & tour on the beautiful Jurassic Coast of Dorset in the UK.
-Stretching along Dorset and Devon, the Jurassic Coast is so-named because its landscape and geology record 185 million years of the Earth’s history.
+Stretching along Dorset and Devon, the Jurassic Coast is so-named because its landscape and geology record 185 million years of the Earth's history.
 The coastline is packed with fantastic photographic opportunities at anytime of the year.
+This workshop is ideal for beginners to intermediate photographers, but open to everyone.

 The Jurassic Coast is one of many UNESCO World Heritage Sites in the UK, and a perfect place to learn photography with its jagged, rocky coastline providing many great coastal landscape features.
 Photograph Durdle Door rock arch amid its glistening pebble beach.
 Capture the lighthouse and Pulpit Rock at Portland Bill promontory surrounded by crashing waves.
 Shoot the beautiful half moon bay at Kimmeridge as the receding tide reveals its fascinating rocky underworld.
 Or trudge out early morning to the gorgeous white chalk cliff at Old Harry, equally as amazing as the White Cliffs of Dover.
 Also visit the lovely beach and piers of Swanage.